 East Cambridgeshire District Council has a current Dog Fouling Public Spaces Protection Order (PSPO) which makes it an offence to not clear up after a dog defecates on public land.
 This includes common land and roadside verges.
 Failure to comply with a PSPO is an offence which can be dealt with by a fixed penalty notice of £80 or by prosecution attracting further penalty.
 East Cambridgeshire District Council has issued five fines to owners for not clearing up after their dogs (as of August 2021).
 The current PSPO is due to expire in September 2021, and the Council is now considering whether to renew the PSPO for a further three years until September 2024.

 For more information the Dogs Trust provides a useful responsible dog ownership guide providing dog owners with clear advice on their roles and responsibilities and how best to fulfil them.
-The largest dog welfare charity in the UK, their guide details everything from dog fouling to vet care and details the needs of our pets and methods to achieve them.

 To report dog fouling please report the matter to East Cambridgeshire District Council